magore/hp85disk/README.md

       * **10 DISP "HELLO WORLD"**
       * **20 END**
     * Save this file as **TEST.txt** onto the SD Card and exit your editor
-      * Unmount the SD Card "eject it" in windows jargon
+      * umount the SD Card "eject it" in windows jargon
       * Reinstall the SD Card in the emulator
   * Turn on the hp85disk emulator FIRST - THEN turn on the **HP85**
     * Trivia - the **HP85 only detects disk at power on or after a RESET**